DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario3.md

         }]

-Now lets change our click script to click on the recipe show me more
+Now lets change our click script to click on the recipe show me more button

     vi scripts/click.js
 --------------